-- 1. Relieve pressure. - 2.
+- 1. Relieve the pressure.
+Unplug the sprayer. - 2.
 Remove the junction box screws (56) and lower the junction box (59). - 3.
 Disconnect the motor wires (B) and the 3-wire connector (A) from the motor start board (47).
-Observe where connections are made. - Remove the screws (58) and motor start board (47).
+Observe where connections are made. - 4.
+Remove the screws (58) and motor start board (47).
 Transfer the white thermal paste from the old board to the new board. - 5.
 Install the new motor start board.
 Reconnect all wires.
 Install the junction box.
 Be sure no leads are pinched against the motor or by the motor start board.
-Also be sure the gasket (89) is installed.
+Also be sure the gasket (89) in installed.